Joshuaeal/wrangler/README.md

 http://<your-machine-ip>:5173
 ```

 For external access through a reverse proxy or Cloudflare Tunnel, point the public hostname at the web service only.
-The web container now proxies `/api/*` to the API internally, so the app works behind a single public origin without exposing port `4001` separately.
+The web container proxies `/api/*` to the API internally, so the app works behind a single public origin without exposing port `4001`.

 ---